blogifierdotnet/Blogifier/README.md

 5. Register, and then log in.<br> `example.com/admin/login/`
 6. Done, enjoy.

-## Quick Start - The Source Code:
+## Installation - The Source Code:

-If you want to customize the Blogifier, or help us in the development:
+If you want to customize the Blogifier, or contribute:

 1. [Download](https://dotnet.microsoft.com/download/dotnet/5.0) and Install .NET SDK 5.0 or above.
-2. Download or Clone the repository.
+2. Download, fork, or clone the repository.
 3. Open the project with your favorite IDE (VS Code, Visual Studio, Atom, etc).
 4. Run the app with your IDE or these commands: